- Programs and Degrees

 Students with more than 75 completed hours who are not admitted to the program may not register for courses with the EDU prefix unless they are students with at least 30 transfer hours and more than 47 hours remaining in their program of study.

-- At least 30 hours (completed and attempted combined) of Common Studies courses
+- At least 30 hours (completed and attempted combined) of General Education courses.

-- 2.5 minimum grade point average in all classes taken at all higher education institutions (If a course is repeated, the latest attempt only is counted)
+- 2.75 minimum grade point average in all classes taken at all higher education institutions (If a course is repeated, the latest attempt only is counted).

-- 2.5 minimum grade point average at William Woods University
+- 2.75 minimum grade point average at William Woods University.

-- 2.8 minimum grade point average in major leading to teaching certification
+- 3.0 minimum grade point average in major leading to teaching certification.

-- 2.8 minimum grade point average in Secondary Certification sequence (if applicable)
+- 3.0 minimum grade point average in Secondary Certification sequence (if applicable).

 Completion of Pre-Student Teaching I (EDU 291) or Pre-Student Teaching III (EDU 293)

-- *Education majors must complete all major courses, including secondary certification courses (if applicable), with a final grade of ‘C’ or better.
+- *Education majors must complete all content matrix courses for their certification area with a final grade of “C” or better.

-- Passing scores on all four sections of the C-BASE examination
+- Passing scores on all four sections of the MoGEA examination.

 - The applicant's ACT or SAT results, if the applicant enrolled in college within one year of high school graduation and the test was taken within the last five years.